Derkades/news-scraper/README.md

 ## Development

 To debug a specific recording, obtain it from /tmp.
 For example: `/tmp/news-scraper-__adqoey/recording.wav`.
+Or manually create a recording using `ffmpeg -i https://... -ac 1 -channel_layout mono recording.wav`.

 If you are using docker, you can do this using `docker exec news ls /tmp` to find the directory name, followed by `docker cp news:/tmp/news-scraper-__adqoey .`

-You can now run the news scraper on this specific recording: `python3 news_scraper.py --provider ... --force-recording recording.wav --persistent`.
+You can now run the news scraper on this specific recording: `python3 -m news_scraper --source ... --force-recording recording.wav --persistent`.

 The `--persistent` flag causes the program to place the resulting news audio in `./data` instead of in temporary storage.